It's officially on the way.

-The upcoming Warner Bros. movie – a live-action remake of the 1988 anime classic – received an $18.5 million tax credit from the California Film Commission’s Film & TV Tax Credit Program 2.0 yesterday (April 2).
+According to Deadline, the movie will shoot across 71 days entirely in California.
+It’s not stated when filming will begin, but after it was announced that the movie would be receiving an $18.5 million tax credit from the California Film Commission’s Film & TV Tax Credit Program 2.0 in April, to receive the credit production must start within 180 days.
 It was amongst 18 fund allocations for film and TV projects, with Akira bagging the largest sum.

 “We are thrilled with the opportunity to shoot ‘Akira’ in California,” said Ravi Mehta, Warner Bros’ executive VP of physical production and finance.
 “The availability of top-notch crew members, plus the wide variety of location choices and predictable weather are second to none.”